Alarms Handling and AIOps

 Overall, Optima’s AIOps could be described to go through a series of processing stages:

-Extracts the proper order of alarms.
-Applying gained knowledge to build cause-and-effect sequences.
+Afterward, it is significant to extract the proper order of alarms while applying the gained knowledge to build cause-and-effect sequences.

 Decades Of Experience And Expertise